Alekhya-DataAnalyst123/ExcelR-internship-projects/README.md

 ---
-> ⚠️ Note: Due to file size limits, the full dashboard files (.pbix, .twbx) are not uploaded.
-Please refer to the screenshots below for a detailed visual walkthrough of the analysis.
+> ⚠️ Note: Due to file size limits, the full dashboard files (.pbix, .twbx , .xlsx) are not uploaded.
+Please refer to the screenshots above for a detailed visual walkthrough of the analysis.

 ### 📬 Contact